fpsom/elixir-ml-biostats-hackathon/episode-02.md

   <img width="1071" height="566" src="images/filter_based_methods_e02.png">
 </p>

 The features table of Breast Cancer dataset (`X` table) consists only of numerical values, while the output vector values are categorical.
 So, the proposed statistical tests are ANOVA and Kendall's ones.
-We are going to use analyze and use ANOVA in this episode.
+We are going to analyze and use ANOVA in this episode.

 **ANOVA** is an acronym for “analysis of variance” and is a parametric statistical hypothesis test for determining whether the means from two or more samples of data (often three or more) come from the same distribution or not.
 An F-statistic, or **F-test**, is a class of statistical tests that calculate the ratio between variances values, such as the variance from two different samples or the explained and unexplained variance by a statistical test, like ANOVA.
 The ANOVA method is a type of F-statistic referred to here as an ANOVA f-test.[[7]](#7)